mukulbhardwaj1313/IntroSlider/README.md

 # IntroSlider
-IntroSlider is a simple library which eliminates the need of separate IntroActivity.
+IntroSlider is a simple library which eliminates the need of separate IntroActivity by adding this feature to splash screen.

 ## Preview